wojciech-kulik/xcodebuild.nvim/README.md

 - [x] [nvim-dap] integration to let you easily build, run, and debug apps.
 - [x] [nvim-dap-ui] integration to show app logs in the console window.
 - [x] [lualine.nvim] integration to show selected device, test plan, and other project settings.
+- [x] Auto-detection of the target membership for new files.
-- [x] Picker with all available actions.
+- [x] Picker with all available plugin actions.
 - [x] Highly customizable (many config options, auto commands, highlights, and user commands).

 &nbsp;